PranavSuresh525/Quantum-Club-Induction/README.md

 # Quantum-Club-Induction
-I have attached the PS1 code with this repesotary.
+I have attached the PS1 code with this repository.